CCT-token/compiler-compiler-technology/README.md

 [(Back to top)](#table-of-contents)
 ![alt text](http://compilercompilertechnology.com/wp-content/uploads/2017/12/Capture2.png)

-A compiler compiler executable program, 205, takes compiler compiler
-source grammar definition language source text defining itself
-(meta grammar), 201, and performs a phase 2.1a,
-generating compiler compiler runtime, 202, for the meta grammar from 201.
+The whole goal of the diagram is to come to the end stage,
+**Stage 205**, which results in a Compiler Compiler System executable program.
+This stage is generated from **Stage 201**, when inputed Compiler Compiler Source Grammar Definition Language text, which defines itself (regarded as meta grammar).
+Stage 201 performs **Phase 2.1a**, generating **Stage 202**, the Compiler Compiler Runtime API.
-Compiler compiler executable program, 205, has an option to
+The Compiler Compiler executable program from Stage 205, has an option to
-de-compile the meta grammar generated compiler compiler runtime, 202,
+de-compile the, meta grammar generated, Compiler Compiler Runtime API
-into a text file (not shown) containing the meta grammar executing phase, 2.1b.
+into a text file (not shown), which contains the meta grammar executing phase, shown in Phase **2.1b**.
-This newly de-compiled meta grammar as a text is identical to the meta grammar 201
+This newly de-compiled meta grammar as a text, is identical to the meta grammar
-except for some differences related to supported indentation rules.
+from Stage 201 except for some differences related to supported indentation rules.

-Compiler compiler executable program 205 for meta grammar 201 performs phase 2.2a generating compiler
+The Compiler Compiler executable program for the given meta grammar performs **Phase 2.2a**,
+generating the Compiler Compiler Binary API, **Stage 203** for the corresponding
-compiler binary 203 for compiler compiler runtime 202.
-The phase 2.2a is implemented as a formal procedure that
+Compiler Compiler Runtime API.
+Phase 2.2a is implemented as a formal procedure that
-converts compiler compiler runtime 202 into compiler compiler binary 203.
-Compiler compiler executable program
+converts Compiler Compiler Runtime into Compiler Compiler Binary.
+The Compiler Compiler executable program
-205 has an option to de-compile meta grammar from generated compiler compiler binary 203 into a text file (not
+has an option to de-compile the meta grammar, generated from the Compiler Compiler Binary, into a text file (not
-shown) containing meta grammar executing phase 2.2c.
-This newly de-compiled meta grammar as a text is identical
+shown) containing the meta grammar executing phase, **Phase 2.2c**.
+This newly de-compiled meta grammar, as a text, is identical
-to meta grammar 201 except for some differences related to supported indentation rules.
-Compiler compiler
+to meta grammar from Stage 201 except for some differences related to supported indentation rules.

-executable program 205 has an option to re-create a compiler compiler runtime that is identical to original compiler
+Having the Compiler Compiler Binary executing phase 2.2b, the Compiler Compiler executable program has an option to re-create a Compiler Compiler Runtime that is identical to the original Compiler Compiler Runtime from Stage 202.
-compiler runtime 202 having compiler compiler binary 203 executing phase 2.2b.

-Compiler compiler executable program 205 performs phase 2.3 creating a compiler compiler generated code 204
+The Compiler Compiler executable program performs **Phase 2.3** creating a Compiler compiler generated code, **Stage 204**
-corresponding to meta grammar 201.
-The compiler compiler source grammar definition language consists of a
+corresponding to the meta grammar from Stage 201.

-grammar name section followed by a sequence of rules where the first rule is also a grammar axiom.
-As used
-herein, the grammar name section consists of a single identifier that defines a name of grammar.
+## Compiler Compiler Technology Terms
+Source Grammar Definition Language
+Compiler Compiler Runtime API
+Compiler Compiler Binary API
+Compiler Compiler executable program

+## Meta Grammar Example:

 ## As an example,
 When C++ compiler compiler executable program 205 takes the following meta grammar source file: